finos/common-domain-model/documentation/source/documentation.rst

    rounding CollateralRounding (0..1)
    bespokeTransferTiming BespokeTransferTiming (0..1)

-This set of elections is modelled to directly reflect the equivalent paragraph in the ISDA documentation, for example Paragraph 13 (c) of the ISDA 2018 CSA (Security Interest – New York Law).
-The cardinality constraint requires ``threshold`` and ``minimumTransferAmount`` to be specified, as it is an elective provision in all Credit Support Agreements currently supported in CDM.
-Other clauses such as ``marginApproach`` are not elective provisions in all supported agreements so the cardinality does not require it to be set.

-Each attribute is modelled on the clause in the legal agreement and provides the necessary components to reflect the election structure.
-For example ``rounding`` allows the specification of rounding terms for the Delivery Amount and the Return Amount.
+Each attribute is modelled based on the corresponding clause in the relevant legal agreement templates.
+Therefore, each provides the necessary components to reflect the election structure.
+For example the attribute ``rounding`` is of date type ``CollateralRounding`` which allows the specification of rounding terms for the Delivery Amount and the Return Amount, as shown below:

 .. code-block:: Haskell